Thérèse Brady: Career

 Brady initially worked as a secretary for a voluntary organisation providing support for people with tuberculosis.
-She then attended University College Dublin graduating in 1966.
+She then returned to University College Dublin, studying psychology and graduating in 1966.
 After graduation she worked at the Mater Hospital Child Guidance Clinic.
 She then helped to develop the Child Guidance Clinic in Ballymun.
+She also worked at St Vincent's Psychiatric Hospital.